 Product management starts with identifying the customer problem that will be solved.

 Problem identification is done through working with customer feedback, current issues with the solution, big company goals, or finding a gap in the market.
+You can do this by using an AI form builder to create feedback forms for your customers.

 In product management, there is no room for assumptions, and another vital part of the process is direct communication with customers through market research and interviews.